hackforla/peopledepot/.github/ISSUE_TEMPLATE/update-table.md

 | ---- | ---- | -------- | ----------------- |
 | --   | --   | --       | --                |

-- [ ] For any new FK above: if the FK table hasn't been created yet (i.e, if the FK Table Issue is still open), you will need to:
+- Check to see if open issues in `FK status` below
+   - [ ] If all Issues listed are closed (or there are no FKs), then skip the next 3 steps

-    - [ ] Comment out the relevant line(s) of code after you create them
+      - [ ] comment out the code after you create it (see FK Status below for open/closed state)
-    - [ ] Add an action item on the open FK Table Issue to uncomment the code line(s) you commented out, when that issue's table is created
+      - [ ] add an action item on the open issue to uncomment the code line you commented out when that issue's table is created.
-    - [ ] Provide your file and line number(s) as a permalink under resources in that issue
+      - [ ] Provide your file and line number as a permalink under resources in that issue

 - [ ] Write a test for the new relationships this model will have with other models (e.g., creating a user and assigning them a set of permissions on a project) if any.

 - [ ] Update API end point